 To give your baby a breast milk bath, follow these steps:

 - Make sure that you have a clean tub.
-You don’t want to use a tub that has already been used by someone else or even take your baby into the dirty kitchen sink.
+You don’t want to use a tub already used by someone else or even take your baby into the dirty kitchen sink.

-- Fill the tub with warm water and add breast milk as directed on the bottle.
-It is best to just put enough milk in so that it covers most of your baby’s body when he is sitting in the bathtub, but not so much that he will be swimming around in it.
+- Fill the tub with warm water and add breast milk as directed to the bottle.
+It is best to put enough milk in so that it covers most of your baby’s body when sitting in the bathtub but not so much that he will swim around in it.

-- Soak your infant for 15 minutes; make sure that he does not get too cold or too hot!
+- Soak your infant for 15 minutes; ensure he does not get too cold or hot!

-- When you are done bathing your baby, take him out of the tub and wrap him in a towel.
-Make sure that you have dried off all his body parts before putting any clothes on him, because this will help prevent diaper rash.
+- When you bathe your baby, take him out of the tub and wrap him in a towel.
+Ensure you have dried off all his body parts before putting any clothes on him because this will help prevent diaper rash.

 How often should you give milk baths?

 How often you should give your baby a milk bath depends on their age and how much milk they drink.
-If you are breastfeeding, consider giving them a bath once a week to help remove the excess skin oil that builds up as they grow.
-If you are formula feeding, bathing your baby once or twice per month is ideal.
+If you are breastfeeding, consider bathing them once a week to help remove the excess skin oil that builds up as they grow.
+If you are formula feeding, bathing your baby once or twice monthly is ideal.

-If your child is older than six months old, try giving them a bath every two weeks so that they can get used to being in water and enjoy having fun while cleaning!
+If your child is over six months old, try bathing them every two weeks so they can get used to being in the water and enjoy having fun while cleaning!

 - Read Also: How to Breastfeed your baby easier

-A milk bath is not only a great way to bond with your baby, but it’s also an excellent way to help soothe him or her.
-It’s easy and inexpensive to give this soothing bath for baby, so why not give it a try?
+A milk bath is not only a great way to bond with your baby but also an excellent way to help soothe them.
+It’s easy and inexpensive to give this soothing bath to a baby, so why not try it?